silx-kit/h5web/README.md

 - `npm run lint:ts` - lint all TS and JS files with ESLint
 - `npm run lint:pretty` - check that all files have been formatted with Prettier

-### Auto-fixing and formatting
+### Automatic fixing and formatting

 - `npm run lint:ts --fix` - auto-fix linting issues
 - `npm run lint:pretty --write` - format all files with Prettier

 ### Editor integration

-For VSCode, just install the recommended extensions.
-Files will then be automatically fixed and formatted on save.
+Most editors support fixing and formatting files automatically on save.
+The configuration for VSCode is provided out of the box, so all you need to do is install the recommended extensions.